ShubJas/JOSAA-2024-Documentation-Implementation/README.md

 - **Data**: The data for the year 2024, organized round-wise, is stored in the `JoSAA_CSAB_2024` directory.
 Ensure to reference this directory when setting source paths in the notebooks.
 For undestand schema refer [DATA-SCHEMA](https://github.com/ShubJas/JOSAA-2024-Implementation/blob/main/Data_Table_Schema.md).

+## Notebooks Overview

+For a detailed explanation of the sequence of notebooks used in the JoSAA allocation process, including the inputs, outputs, and the purpose of each notebook across different rounds, please refer to the [IO.md](./IO.md) file.

+The `IO.md` file provides an in-depth overview of the workflow for each round, including the special rounds like CSAB and NEUT.
+It describes the expected inputs and generated outputs for each notebook, as well as the specific role each notebook plays in the allocation process.
+This documentation is essential for understanding the execution flow and ensuring that each step is performed correctly.

+Make sure to consult the `IO.md` file before running the notebooks to avoid any discrepancies and to better understand the overall process.

 ## General Setup

 1. **Open the Round Folder**: